dneubrandt/ctf/bjorn_ctf_2020/polydrm/writeup.md

   <img src="https://github.com/dneubrandt/ctf/blob/master/bjorn_ctf_2020/polydrm/imgs/polydrm_magic_string.PNG">
 </p>

-Let's change the extension of the file from .pdf to .bin and see what happens if we try to run it.
+Let's see what happens if we try to run it.
 It can be run and it says *Wrong!!!*.
 Okay now we got some clues.
 Let's find this part in IDA and see what's happening there.
 <p align="center">
   <img src="https://github.com/dneubrandt/ctf/blob/master/bjorn_ctf_2020/polydrm/imgs/polydrm_ida.PNG">
 </p>

 It seems that the binary checks if the user input string has *ciao* as substring, and if yes it calls a function that seems to do some magic (in function renamed *nice*) on the file itself.
 Well, let's input *ciao* to it.
 Hmm this time it says *Nice*, ok.
-But remember it modified something in itself so we get the intuition to check that pdf file again.
-For that we convert our .bin back to .pdf and voilaaa.
+But remember it modified something in itself so we get the intuition to check that pdf file again and voilaaa.
 It decrypted the flag.
 <p align="center">
   <img src="https://github.com/dneubrandt/ctf/blob/master/bjorn_ctf_2020/polydrm/imgs/polydrm_flag.PNG">
 </p>